 The Winter Solstice celebration was transformed into Christmas.
 The Irish Cross became the Cross of Jesus and Thor’s Oak evolved into a pine tree adorned with lights and color for Christmas.
 Many pagan gods and goddesses changed faith and today marked the feast day of St. Bridgit of Kildare, the patron saint of Ireland, which coincided with Holiday of Imbolc honoring Brigit, the one-eyed Celtic goddess of healing and poetry.

-A statue of St. Bridgit graced the first apse on the left in St. Patrick’s Cathedral on 5th Avenue and I decided to visit the church on my lunch hour.
+A statue of St. Bridgit graced the first apse on the left in St. Patrick’s Cathedral on 5th Avenue and several years ago I decided to visit the church on my lunch hour.
 My boss asked where I was going.

 Most companies gave their employee an hour to eat.
 The 82 year-old diamond dealer considered lunch a waste of time and he repeated his question, “Where are you going?”